muguangyi/ferry.io/source/docs/index.md

 ---
 title: Documentation
 ---
-Welcome to the **Seek** documentation.
+Welcome to the **Ship** documentation.

-## What is Seek?
+## What is Ship?

-Seek is a lightweight server develop framework for Go.
+Ship is a lightweight server develop framework for Go.